-2.6 Carl Zeiss Oberkochen tried to unify the production of surveying and photogrammetric instruments in jena and Oberkochen right after the reunification of Germany (1990).
+2.6.
+Carl Zeiss Oberkochen tried to unify the production of surveying and photogrammetric instruments in jena and Oberkochen right after the reunification of Germany (1990).
 Obviously, the worldwide competition made it even harder to balance the budgets and to start always new innovations in a shorter life cycle.
 A further stepping stone towards softcopy photogrammetry was presented by Carl Zeiss Oberkochen at the 42nd Photogrammetric Week in Stuttgart (1989) when the very successful Zeiss PS 1 Precision Scanner was introduced.
 This has opened the way for computerized solutions of photogrammetric workflows, image analysis and GIS modules.
 The emphasis thus turned to workstation systems and the integration with other processing packages.
 This is, where it became imperative to join forces with an established supplier of hardware and software complementary to the own product portfolio.
 The choice fell on Intergraph, who had for some time already been appreciative of the exceptional standard of Carl Zeiss products.
+As OEM some time already been appreciative of the exceptional standard of Carl Zeiss products.
 As OEM customer they had in fact been supplied with with a very substantial number of basic P1 Analytical Plotters for their InterMap Photogrammetric Workstation and had standardized on the PS 1 Precision Scanner within their product range.
 Obviously, it was a logical step to lauch a joint venture in August 1999 of Carl Zeiss Oberkochen and Intergraph Huntsville, which was called Z/I Imaging.
-RUDI SPIL-LER as the Z/I Chief Operation Officer took over the industrial part in the Phowo organization until he left 2002.
-At that time CARL ZEISS sold its 40% shares of Z/I to Intergraph, leaving in total the terrain of photogrammetry, as it quit some years before the surveying instruments business.
+Rudi Spiller as the Z/I Chief Operation Officer took over the industrial part in the Phowo organization until he left 2002.
+At that time Carl Zeiss sold its 40 % shares of Z/I to Intergraph, leaving in total the terrain of photogrammetry, as it quit some years before the surveying instruments business.
 As we have seen by the historical remarks, the Photogrammetric Week series were strongly associated with the company Carl Zeiss, first Jena, afterwards Oberkochen.
 I had then to decide what to do.

 The Photogrammetric Week series has overcome all management difficulties, as shortly demonstrated by the excerpt in this paper.
 Stimulated by the OpenSource movement in software development, I thought, why not to open the courses for other industrial partners as well.
 In this way, the OpenPhowo idea was born.
 Thus, we started two years ago to bring in more industrial partners than only one (which was for a long time the company Carl Zeiss).
 The future will show, whether we will have another 100 years of Photogrammetric Week series.
 I am very optimistic.
+A synopsis of the Photogrammetric Week series is given in the Appendix of this book - hopefully this table will be continued for many years to come.